Monk Fruit Sweetener: What It Is And Who Should Use It?

 How Is Monk Fruit Sweetener Used?

-You can use monk fruit sweetener instead of sugar in drinks such as coffee or tea.
+You can use monk fruit-erythritol sweetener instead of sugar in drinks such as coffee or tea.
 It can also be added to dessert recipes or sweeten dairy products such as yoghurt.
 Monk fruit sweetener can also be used as salad dressings or used for sauces.
 Some may even add it to their soups or herbal tea for an added sweet taste.

 Health Benefits Of Monk Fruit Sweetener